 I have argued above that preservation is to be demonstrated book by book, but wouldn't it be interesting if we could do the same for a whole section?
 But of course we have-Ehrman's option 2), as restated, obtains for the whole section of seven books.
 Not just interesting but astonishing it would be to find a single MS that is perfect throughout a section of seven books!
 And again we have!!
-The exemplar of 2723 fills the bill, as does 2723 itself, virtually.
-The exemplar of 35 has but one variation in seven books!
-So recently as nine years ago I would not have dreamed of such a thing.
+2554 fills the bill, as do the exemplars of 35 and 2723, and as does 2723 itself, virtually.
+So recently as ten years ago I would not have dreamed of such a thing.